Scottish foods: Fabulous Scottish cuisine to enjoy

 Cock-a-Leekie Soup

-Traditional Scottish food and Scotland’s national soup, cock-a-leekie soup dates back to the 16th century and is the perfect antidote to Scotland’s rainy, damp weather.
+A traditional Scottish soup and Scotland’s national soup, cock-a-leekie soup dates back to the 16th century and is the perfect antidote to Scotland’s rainy, damp weather.
 The soup is a traditional Scottish starter served at events such as Burns Night, Hogmanay and St Andrew’s Night.

 The recipe dates back to the 16th century and probably originated in France.
 Scottish Cock-a-leekie is made by boiling a chicken, with sautéed leeks basic seasonings such as salt and pepper and the added touch of sweetness provided by prunes.
 The soup is occasionally thickened with rice or barley.